Brazil’s president may call in the army to help fight Amazon blaze

 France’s Emmanuel Macron labels rainforest fires an ‘international crisis’

-Brazil’s President Jair Bolsonaro said on Friday he may mobilize the army to help combat fires sweeping through the Amazon rainforest, as international condemnation and pressure mounted for tough action to quell the unfolding crisis.
+Brazil’s president Jair Bolsonaro said on Friday he may mobilise the army to help combat fires sweeping through the Amazon rainforest, as international condemnation and pressure mounted for tough action to quell the unfolding crisis.

 Asked by reporters in Brasilia if he would send in the army, he said: “That is the expectation.”